cogdog/moocmaker/README.md

 This was modeled a bit after the [EdTech Metaphor Generator](https://github.com/cogdog/edtechaphors), but this one has extra doses of randomness.

-If you want to join in and add some fertilizer, just make edits and submit as change requests to the feedlot.
+If you want to join in and add some fertilizer, just [make edits to the feedlot](https://github.com/cogdog/moocmaker/blob/main/feedlot.js) and submit as change requests to the feedlot.